-The Remarkable Maid of Orleans « Catholic Insight
+Sainte Jeanne d'Arc, the Remarkable Maid of Orleans « Catholic Insight

 Saint Jeanne d’Arc, the maid of Orleans, is hailed as patroness of France, their saviour, as the story goes, in the fight for their nationhood, identity, and independence against the land-hungry English in the Hundred Years’ War.
-The royal house of Plantagenet, which ruled Britain, claimed the right also to rule all of France, then under the declining house of Valois, with inter-marriages, and dynasties and the fact that all the nobles spoke French – as the saying goes, it was complicated, and went on for just over a century, from 1337 to 1453.
+The royal house of Plantagenet, which ruled Britain, claimed the right also to rule all of France, then under the declining house of Valois, with inter-marriages, and dynasties and the fact that all the nobles spoke French.
+As the saying goes, it was complicated, and the bloody and brutal conflict went on for just over a century, from 1337 to 1453.
 The Brits nearly took all the marbles – with Agincourt in 1415 under Henry V on Saint Crispin’s Day and all that.

-But then fifteen years later, Joan of Arc, inspired by God, in turn inspired the French people and soliders, with the English driven out of most of France by 1453, well after Joan had been burned at the stake as a heretic.
+But then fifteen years later, Joan of Arc, inspired by God, in turn inspired the French people and soldiers, who rallied quite literally behind her, as she led the charge, unarmed, holding a banner.
+By 1453, the English were driven almost completely out of most of France.
+But that was well after Joan had been burned at the stake as a heretic.

-Saint Joan is not commemorated in the universal calendar of the Church, but it is a holiday in France, as one of her numerous patrons.
-A young peasant girl from Domremy in north-eastern France, born about 1412, Joan, as she is styled en Anglais, as a young teen in 1425, she began receiving visions of the Archangel Michael, Saint Margaret and Saint Catherine of Alexandria – the latter two early virgin martyrs.
-The heavenly messengers – whom the young girl described a ‘so beautiful’, she cried when they left – asked, nay, commanded her to help the dauphin Charles VII, the uncrowned French king, to defeat the aggression of the English and drive them out of France.
+Saint Joan is not commemorated in the universal calendar of the Church, but it is a holiday in France, as she is her primary patron.
+A young peasant girl from Domremy in north-eastern France, born about 1412, Joan, as she is styled en Anglais, as a young teen in 1425, began receiving visions of the Archangel Michael, Saint Margaret and Saint Catherine of Alexandria – the latter two early virgin martyrs.
+The heavenly messengers, whom Joan described a ‘so beautiful’ that she cried when they left, asked, nay, commanded her to help the dauphin Charles VII, the uncrowned French king, to defeat the aggression of the English and drive them out of France.

-It was in 1429 that she approached the nearby garrison commander Robert de Baudricourt with this story, his initial reaction was to send her home, to receive a thrashing from her father, allowing her to go out spouting such nonsense.
-But, then, something about her made him pause.
-There was something, well, distinctly heavenly about her.
+It was in 1429 that she approached the nearby garrison commander Robert de Baudricourt with this story; his initial reaction was to send her home, to receive a thrashing from her father, allowing her to go out spouting such nonsense.
+But, then, something about her made him pause, a je ne sais quoi, a distinctly heavenly aura.
 He took her to the Dauphin, upon whom she also made a strong impression.

 The travails of her brief life – she would live only another year and a half – through which her vivid personality shines forth, have been told numerous times, even by such non-believers as George Bernard Shaw and Mark Twain.
 How Joan, by her persistence, managed to gain entrance to the king’s court.
 How Charles had disguised himself, but Joan walked straight up to him, embraced his knees and offered homage.
 How she disguised herself as a ‘boy’ to gain entrance to the camp, but, once discovered, was adopted as the ensign of the holiness, purity, the very ‘rightness’ of the French cause, leading the beleaguered troops – she was known as ‘la Pucelle’, the maid, the virgin, a very symbol of the purity and nobleness of their cause.